dongskyler/gen3.skylerdong.com/README.md

 ## Copyright notice

-The code of the website is under MIT license.
+The code of the website is under 3-Clause BSD license.

 However, my photographs are not.
 It is always appreciated when you refer back to my website.
 However, all photographs appearing on my root domain and all subdomains are not to be downloaded or reproduced in any way without permission.
 If you intend to use my photographs by any means or purchase prints, you are welcome to contact me at [dongskyler@gmail.com](mailto:dongskyler@gmail.com).
 Thank you.